Easy Pumpkin Pie

 - 1/2 teaspoon vanilla extract

-- 1 frozen deep-dish pie shell (9 inches)
+- 1 frozen deep-dish pie crust (9 inches)

 - Additional pie crust, optional

 - Whipped cream, optional

-- In a large bowl, beat the first 10 ingredients until smooth; pour into pastry shell.
+- In a large bowl, beat the first 10 ingredients until smooth; pour into pie crust.
 Cover edge loosely with foil.

 - Bake at 400° for 10 minutes.
 Reduce heat to 350°; bake 40-45 minutes longer or until a knife inserted in the center comes out clean.
 Remove foil.
 Cool on a wire rack.